Thank you for subscribing

 It’s easy to be caught out for a parking infringement, but it’s even easier to avoid the fine altogether and take the time to read and understand what parking signs mean.

-“Although it may feel like you need some sort of degree to read some parking signs, it is important that you take the time to understand and comply with them,” says Silvia Morris, RACV Drive School Senior Instructor.
+“Although it may feel like you need some sort of degree to read some parking signs, it is important that you take the time to understand and comply with them,” says RACV Drive School Senior Instructor Silvia Morris.

-“Not complying with a parking sign means you are not only risking a hefty fine or having your vehicle towed away, but you may also be creating a road safety risk that puts other road users in danger.”
+“Not complying with a parking sign means you're not only risking a hefty fine or having your vehicle towed away, but you may also be creating a road safety risk that puts other road users in danger.”

 But what do they all mean?
-What's the difference between ‘no parking’, ‘no stopping’ and ‘clearways’?
+Find out how to tell the difference between ‘no parking’, ‘no stopping’ and ‘clearways’ with this handy guide.

 How to read parking signs